 Just because a child is a vegetarian and vegan — even if it’s their own idea — that doesn’t guarantee that they won’t be finicky.
-The sad truth is that vegetarian and vegan kids can be as picky their omnivore counterparts.
+Vegetarian and vegan kids can be as picky their omnivore counterparts.

 It’s especially frustrating when their choices fall within a very narrow range, and they’re reluctant to try new foods and flavors.
 And it’s an even more trying situation when kids or teens who go vegetarian or vegan don’t like vegetables!
 That happens a lot more than you’d expect.